 Johannesburg, the City of Gold – tends to get a bad reputation as one of the most dangerous cities in the world.
 We are here to tell you, that is not the case.
 In fact, South Africa as a whole is one of the safest countries in Africa.
 Just like all major cities, there are growing and influential areas, suburbs, good school districts and more, but there are also areas of poverty and slum.
 Not once we did encounter any dangerous areas or incidents while in Johannesburg, what we did experience was pure culture and history.

-We recommend two different ways to sightsee in Johanessburg, the City Sightseeing hop on-hop off bus or Joburg Tourism where they can provide you with a private guide.
+I recommend two different ways to sightsee in Johanessburg, the City Sightseeing hop on-hop off bus or with Joburg Tourism where they can provide you with a private guide.

 Hop On-Hop Off buses are always a popular way to see a new and unfamiliar city.
 The great thing about a hop on-hop off bus is the opportunity to stop at several destinations you wish to see for an entire day, while paying for a budget friendly price.
 Along the routes there are also audio guides to use at your disposal, so you can learn about the places you are seeing or visiting.
 For people who have a lot of time to enjoy sightseeing at their own pace, this is a great fit for you.
 If you enjoy a more intimate setting that goes based on your tight schedule, we recommend a private driver.